 Car wraps are a popular way to change your car’s look or protect your car against minor wear and tear.
 Wraps can protect a clean paint job underneath and be removed later without damaging the paint.
 Wraps are also ideal if you want a graphic or design, rather than a solid color.
 In many respects, and in particular when you only want to wrap part of your car, wrapping can be easier and cheaper than painting.
 The average cost of wrapping your car’s hood with carbon fiber, the most popular type of car wrap, is around $55 to $65 if you do it yourself, and around $250 to $300 for a professional installation.
-Read on to find out everything you need to know about car hood wrapping.
+Continue on to find out what you need to know about car hood wrap costs.

 In This Article